securifybv/PropertyStore/README.md

 # PropertyStore
-.NET Class Library for processing Serialized Property Stores
+.NET Class Library for processing Serialized Property Stores as documented in [MS-PROPSTORE](https://msdn.microsoft.com/en-us/library/dd871346.aspx).

+This Class Library is mainly used as support library for the [ShellLink](https://github.com/securifybv/ShellLink) Class Library.